openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 delivery

-> **Receiver-Supplied**, A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
+> A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
 The actual delivery method is identified by the special key "method" with the value being a URI as defined in {{delivery-meta}}.
+The value of the "delivery" field contains two
+  sub-fields:

+>   delivery_method

+> > **Receiver-Supplied**, the specific delivery method to be used.
+This can be
+    any one of "push" (as defined in {{delivery-push}}) or "poll" (as defined in {{delivery-poll}}), but not both.

+>   url

+> > The location at which the push or poll delivery will take place.
+If the
+    `delivery_method` value is "push", then this value MUST be supplied by the Receiver.
+If the `delivery_method` value is "poll", then this value MUST be supplied by the Transmitter.

 min_verification_interval